 10. Defiance (2008)

-Daniel Craig plays the lead role of Tuvia Bielski, who along with his brothers, comes across other Jewish escapees hiding in the forest and take them under their leadership.
+Tuvia Bielski (Daniel Craig) along with his brothers, comes across other Jewish escapees hiding in the forest and take them under their leadership.
 The “Bielski Partisans” went on to become the most successful group of Jewish resisters.
-This story, set against the backdrop of Nazi atrocities, focuses on the survival of this community who combat harsh weather conditions, famine, and even epidemic.
+Set against the backdrop of Nazi atrocities, the storyline focuses on the survival of this community as they combat harsh weather conditions, famine, and even an epidemic.

 8. Sand Castle (2017)